thomas-lamiaux/rocq-prover.org/data/pages/governance.md

 to help with coordination tasks, who have the right to act in the name of the Owner in all matters of coordination.

-* Currently, Matthieu Sozeau has appointed Théo Zimmermann, Nicolas Tabareau and Yves Bertot as Rocq Coordinators, who have accepted this Role *
+* Currently, Matthieu Sozeau has appointed Yves Bertot, Paul-André Mélies, Nicolas Tabareau and Théo Zimmermann as Rocq Coordinators, who have accepted this Role *

 The [Rocq Core](/governance/governance#Core) team is composed of the Rocq Coordinators and a set of voluntary, co-opted Maintainers that govern the development of the rocq-prover.org